Veps people

-According to the 2002 census, there were 8,240 Veps in Russia.
-Of the 281 Veps in Ukraine, 11 spoke Vepsian (Ukr.
-Census 2001).
-The most prominent researcher of the Veps in Finland is Eugene Holman.
+According to the 2002 Russian census, there were 8,240 Veps in Russia.
+Of the 281 Veps in Ukraine, 11 spoke Vepsian according to the 2001 Ukrainian census.

 The self-designations of these people in various dialects are vepslaine, bepslaane and (in northern dialects, southwest of Lake Onega) lüdinik and lüdilaine.
 Almost all Vepsians are fluent in Russian.
-The younger generation, in general, does not speak Vepsian although many have an understanding of the language.
+The younger generation, in general, does not speak Vepsian; however, many have an understanding of the language.

 Geography

-In modern times, they live in the area between Lake Ladoga, Lake Onega and Lake Beloye – in the Russian Republic of Karelia in the former Veps National Volost, in Leningrad Oblast along the Oyat River in the Podporozhsky and Lodeynopolsky Districts and further south in the Tikhvinsky and Boksitogorsky Districts, and in Vologda Oblast in the Vytegorsky and Babayevsky Districts.
+In modern times, they live in the area between Lake Ladoga, Lake Onega and Lake Beloye — in the Russian Republic of Karelia in the former Veps National Volost, in Leningrad Oblast along the Oyat River in the Podporozhsky and Lodeynopolsky Districts and further south in the Tikhvinsky and Boksitogorsky Districts, and in Vologda Oblast in the Vytegorsky and Babayevsky Districts.

 History

 Prehistory

 Archeological and linguistic studies suggest that Vepsians lived in the valleys of the Sheksna, the Suda, and the Syas rivers, developing, according to Kalevi Wiik, from the proto-Vepsian Kargopol culture to the east of Lake Onega.
 They probably also lived in East Karelia and on the northern coast of Lake Onega.
 It is possible that the earliest mention of the Veps dates to the sixth century CE, when the Gothic historian Jordanes mentioned a people called Vasina broncas, which may have indicated the Vepsians.
 One of the eastern routes on which the Vikings went through their area, and the bjarm people mentioned by the Vikings as inhabiting the coast of the White Sea may have referred to the Veps.
 Evidence from tombs proves that they had contact with Staraya Ladoga, Finland and Meryans, other Volga Finnic tribes and later with the Principality of Novgorod and other Russian states.
 Later Vepsians also inhabited the western and eastern shores of Onega.